brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    `schema_virtuallocation <https://github.com/brotkrueml/schema-virtuallocation>`_
    extension.
 It serves as a blueprint for adding own types and view helpers.

-Add A New WebPage Type
+Add a new WebPage type
 ======================

 If you are responsible for a medical website, the chances are high that you need